Danny O'Brien (politician)

-Daniel David O'Brien (born 2 April 1974) is an Australian politician, and a Member of the Victorian Legislative Assembly representing the electoral district of Gippsland South for the Nationals.
+Daniel David O'Brien (born 2 April 1974) is an Australian politician who currently serves as the member Gippsland South in the Victorian Legislative Assembly.
+He has been the leader of the Victorian National Party since November 2024.

+Career

-O'Brien was born and raised in Traralgon in Victoria's Gippsland region.
-He began his career as a journalist, and later became chief of staff to Peter Ryan, then a senior advisor to Deputy Prime Minister Mark Vaile, and worked in the trade department of the Australian embassy in Jakarta.
-He then became chief of staff to Senator Barnaby Joyce, but within six months was preselected to replace a member for Eastern Victoria Region, Peter Hall, who had resigned from the Victorian Legislative Council on 17 March 2014.
+O'Brien was born and raised in Traralgon in Victoria's Gippsland region’s Latrobe City.
+He began his career as a journalist, and later became chief of staff to Peter Ryan, then a senior advisor to Deputy Prime Minister Mark Vaile, and worked in the trade department of the Australian Embassy in Jakarta.
+He then became chief of staff to Senator Barnaby Joyce, but within six months was preselected to replace the Nationals then-member for Eastern Victoria Region, Peter Hall, who had resigned from the Victorian Legislative Council on 17 March 2014.
 O'Brien was appointed to replace Hall at a joint sitting of the Victorian Parliament on 26 March.

-In February 2015, O'Brien sought and gained pre-selection for the lower house seat of Gippsland South, in the March 2015 by-election brought about by the resignation of Peter Ryan.
+In February 2015, O'Brien sought and gained pre-selection for the lower house seat of Gippsland South, in the March 2015 by-election brought about by the resignation of Peter Ryan, who was the former Deputy Premier of Victoria.
 He won the by-election on 14 March.

+On 25 November 2024, Peter Walsh resigned as the leader of the Victorian National Party.
+O'Brien was elected unopposed as his replacement.